digitalocean/databases/examples/README.md

 * `sslmode=require`—forces a secure TLS connection.
 A common convention, from JDBC.

 **Note:**
-- It is considered best practice, and a well adopted standard, to store this connection string in an [environment variable]() called `DATABASE_URL
+- It is considered best practice, and a well adopted standard, to store this connection string in an [environment variable](https://12factor.net/config) called `DATABASE_URL`.
 - This URL contains *all* the information needed to access (and manipulate) your data.
 Keep it safe!
 Rotate it regularly.
 - DigitalOcean Databases do not support non-TLS connections.